FWSquatch/do180-practice/Assignments/Original-EX180.md

 Task 6 in the original practice exam refers to container image "centos:8".
 You should no longer use this, as the Yum/DNF mirrors it uses are offline.
 Instead, use "centos:9".

 Ditto for task 7, which asks for "centos:7".
 Instead, use "centos:9".
+You will also need to add one additional file, which is mentioned in my Dockerfile but not in the original text.

 # Walkthrough